 It is recommended that the scope and methodology of any assessment are agreed with the Air Quality team prior to completion.

 If a development is in close proximity to, or within an existing Air Quality Management Area, the report MUST show there is no adverse impact on Air Quality within the AQMA.
 If an adverse impact is predicted suitable mitigation should be suggested which is aimed at reducing this impact as far as is reasonably practicable.

 Modelling should be carried out using a recognised, local scale dispersion model to be agreed with the Local Authority before work commences.

 Whichever model is selected the predictions should be verified against local monitoring data.
-Suitable data can be found on the Review and Assessment pages, or by contacting the Air Quality team.
+Suitable data can be found on the Monitoring Data pages, or by contacting the Air Quality team.

 Emissions of nitrogen dioxide from vehicles has been predicted to decline over time, purely as a result of advances in vehicle technology.
 However, recent evidence has shown the predicted decline in concentrations has not occurred.
 It is therefore necessary for air quality impact assessments to show a sensitivity analysis of their results taking into account the scenario where vehicle emissions remain at baseline levels throughout the operation of the development.